 The SRSU Rio Grande College includes three campuses in Del Rio, Eagle Pass and Uvalde which offer bachelor’s and master’s degrees through a unique partnership with Southwest Texas Junior College.

-The university's name honors Lawrence Sullivan "Sul" Ross, the son of a pioneer family, renowned Texas Ranger, Civil War general, Governor of Texas and, later, President of Texas A&M University.
-Founded as a teacher college, Sul Ross continues to offer teacher education as one of its most popular programs.
-Other programs in high demand are business, criminal justice, earth sciences and agricultural and natural resource sciences.
+The university's name honors Lawrence Sullivan "Sul" Ross, the son of a pioneer family, a renowned Texas Ranger, Civil War general, governor of Texas and, later, president of Texas A&M University.
+Founded as a teachers college, Sul Ross State University continues to offer Education as one of its most popular programs.
+Additional high demand programs are Criminal Justice, Agricultural and Natural Resource sciences, Geology and Business.

-The birthplace of intercollegiate rodeo, Sul Ross has won nine National Intercollegiate Rodeo Association men’s and women’s championships and 24 individual titles over the decades of competition.
-The university’s commitment to diversity has gained national recognition, including a high ranking in the production of future Latino graduates in science and engineering.
+The birthplace of intercollegiate rodeo, Sul Ross State University has won nine National Intercollegiate Rodeo Association men’s and women’s championships and 24 individual titles over decades of competition.<